inyourwalls/Blossom/README.md

 However, if you decide to loop the video, it will consume some additional battery.

+### My wallpaper is blank after respring

+The recommended filesize for a wallpaper is 7 megabytes.
+If the file size is larger, iOS might not load the video for some reason.

 ### Can the video be longer than 5 seconds?

 No, that's a system limitation.
 This is not a tweak.